PILONIDAL SINUS EXCISION

 How Pilonidal Sinus Develops

 The natal cleft is often moist.
-The hair shafts (which under the microscope look like barbs) drill into the soft moist skin when one sits(the buttocks can also create a suction type effect - suckiing in the hair deeper).
+The hair shafts (which under the microscope look like barbs) drill into the soft moist skin when one sits(the buttocks can also create a suction type effect - sucking in the hairs deeper).
 This may be then lead to localized inflammation(folliculitis) which further weakens the skin.
 Over time a nest full of hair forms under the skin.
 This may be connected to the outside skin by a small sinus tract.

 Interestingly, the sinus may also be congenital(present from birth) in some people.
 This may explain why people who are not hairy develop pilonidal sinus disease too.